 I grew up in the county of Middlesex, England spending the vast majority of my childhood exploring Ruislip Woods National Nature Reserve - the largest continuous stretch of ancient, semi-natural woodland in Greater London.

 After studying Business IT & Marketing at both college and university, I spent several years in IT sales and marketing, working for the Intel Corporation among others, before concluding that the ‘office suit’ would simply never fit.

-I've spent many years financing my own photography tours and travelling with my fianceé, Jacqueline, to wildlife hotspots around the world.
-Firstly, we began with tigers in Bandhavgarh, India - visiting the National Park up to three time per year for several years in a row.
+I've spent many years financing my own private photographic tours, travelling with Jacqueline to wildlife hotspots around the world.
+Firstly, we began with our most treasured animal with tigers in Bandhavgarh, India - visiting the National Park up to three-times per year for several years in a row.
 In 2006, we witnessed the death of a male tiger and subsequent cover-up by the authorities.

-In 2010, I was approached by ORYX to lead their photography tours to Svalbard, East Africa and India.
-In 2011, I was introduced to Silversea Expeditions and completed several contracts photographing onboard the Silver Explorer, for several weeks at a time.
+In 2010, I was approached by Marius Coetzee to lead ORYX Photography tours to Svalbard, East Africa and India.
+In 2011, my dear friend, Sue Flood, introduced to Silversea Expeditions.
+I completed several contracts photographing onboard the Silver Explorer, working as part of the superb Expedition Team.
 It was an extraordinary opportunity.
 The majority of this work was in and around the High Arctic, Svalbard Archipelago, Iceland, and Greenland.